Kodak Black Responds To Criticism Regarding His Lauren London Comments

 — REVOLT TV (@revolttv) April 5, 2019

-Rapper Jayceon Terrell Taylor, better known as The Game, was a close friend of Hussles’ and one of the first to publicly call out Kodak for the remarks.
-He told him to keep Hussles’ name out of his mouth.
+Rapper Jayceon Terrell Taylor, better known as The Game, was a close friend of Hussle’s and one of the first to publicly call out Kodak for the remarks.
+He told him to keep Hussle’s name out of his mouth.
 Soon after, rapper T.I. echoed his words telling Kodak to get himself together.

 “Hey, Kodak Black: You outta pocket…If I see you, I’ma say it to your face.
 You outta pocket.”